uhuruhashimoto/shadertoy-landscapes/README.md

 Uhuru Hashimoto
 Jemely Robles

 This repository is for the development of a landscape series, for the final Computer Graphics project.
-The landscapes are implemented using different noise functions.
-The entry point is a file called `plane`, which can be tested with the [shadertoy extension](https://github.com/stevensona/shader-toy/blob/master/package.json).
+The landscapes are implemented using fractal noise to create the mountains, fractional brownian motion to add snow, and distance-related raymarching for shadows.
+The entry point is the subdirectory `shadertoy_scripts`, which can be run on the [shadertoy website](shadertoy.com/).
+The original entrypoint is a file called `plane`, which can be tested with the [shadertoy extension](https://github.com/stevensona/shader-toy/blob/master/package.json).

 ## Sources